AutoVCS/AutoVCS/Getting-Started.md

     * `username`: Username for connecting to Github.com

-    * `password`: Password for connecting to Github.com.
-This may be the same as your token.

-* If you regularly use `Github.com` and a Github Enterprise installation, you may configure all eight options and simply switch the `githubEnterprise` flag back and forth when you wish to use the other configuration.
+* If you regularly use `Github.com` and a Github Enterprise installation, you may configure all six options and simply switch the `githubEnterprise` flag back and forth when you wish to use the other configuration.
 Regardless, you must also configure:

 * `desiredEmailDomain`: AutoVCS identifies users by their `name` and `email address`.
 When fetching information from the Github API, users with no known email address will have an identifying email address generated for them, according to the format `username@desiredEmailDomain`.
 We suggest populating the URL of your institution (for example `ncsu.edu`), or using `gmail.com`

+You may also optionally configure:

 * `weakEquivalence`: As above, AutoVCS considers users equal if they have the same `name` and `email address`.
 We have observed that often students will have two different Git aliases with the same email, but different names (for example, `John Smith / jsmith@ncsu.edu` and `jsmith / jsmith@ncsu.edu`).
 Enabling weak user equivalence performs equality checks just on email address, not name.
 While we have found no places where this is unsafe, if not specified, it defaults to `false`.